 You may choose to bake, poach, or pan-fry your chicken.
 The chicken you see in the images below was baked, but I encourage you to use the method that you’re most comfortable with.
 The benefit of baking or poaching chicken is that it is completely hands-off.

-Once your chicken is in the oven, set a large pot filled with salted water over high heat and start the rice.
+Once your chicken is in the oven, set a large pot filled with salted water over high heat (this will be for the broccoli) and start the rice.

 Now, you guys, this is how I cook plain rice.
 In this method, there’s no need to measure liquid amounts and I never need to worry about overcooked, mushy rice.
 You may cook your rice according to this method or your own preferred method.